Aeroraven/Aria/readme.md

 # Aria

-This repository is here for **PERSONAL PURPOSE**.
-It serves as the record for the time I used to learn useless algorithms.
+This repository serves as the record for the time I used to learn useless algorithms.

 ![](/Imgs/test_ad29.png)